Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 Down payment

 The more you have saved for a down payment, the more mortgage options you’ll have.
 And if you’re able to get to 20% down, you’ll avoid paying monthly private mortgage insurance (PMI).
 PMI protects the mortgage company if you default on your loan, and typically costs 0.05%–1% of the entire loan amount on an annual basis.
 You’ll continue to pay PMI until the total equity in your home reaches 20%.
+One option is always delaying any decision, even by a few months, until you have more time to save.

-3. Plan your home financing.
+Plan your home financing.

-Gather everything you need ahead of time to avoid a last-minute scramble.
+Then, gather everything you need ahead of time to avoid a last-minute scramble.
 A list to get you started:

-• Two most recent state and federal income tax returns
+• two most recent state and federal income tax returns

-• Two months of pay stubs (for job and income verification)
+• two months of pay stubs (for job and income verification)

 If you’re self-employed, a freelancer, or independent contractor:

-• A year-to-date profit and loss statement
+• a year-to-date profit and loss statement

-• Two years of records, including the Form 1099s to report income and file taxes
+• two years of records, including the form 1099s to report income and file taxes

 Expense and debt records